-Cynthia Pellegrini is Senior Vice President for Public Policy and Government Affairs at the March of Dimes.
+Cynthia Pellegrini has served as Senior Vice President for Public Policy and Government Affairs at the March of Dimes since 2011.
 In this capacity, Ms. Pellegrini oversees all March of Dimes advocacy efforts at the federal level and in all 50 States, the District of Columbia and Puerto Rico.
-She also guides the organization’s research on maternal and child health policy issues.
-Key March of Dimes policy priorities include access to health care for all women of childbearing age and children; research into prematurity, birth defects, and other aspects of reproductive and child health and development; prevention and health promotion issues, such as tobacco cessation and nutrition; and issues of concern to the operation of not-for-profit organizations.
+Key March of Dimes policy priorities include access to health care for all women of childbearing age and children; research into prematurity, birth defects, and other aspects of reproductive and child health and development; and disease prevention and health promotion issues.

 Recent Posts by Cynthia Pellegrini